 Even then, Mr Vos's adventures were not quite over.
 The steep slope made it impossible for the helicopter to land beside him.

-Instead, pilot Nat Every lowered Ruapehu Alpine Rescue Organisation crew members Zoe Gilmer and Blake McDavitt to the ground, where they attached Vos to a stretcher slung 110 metres beneath the helicopter.
+Instead, pilot Nat Every lowered Ruapehu Alpine Rescue Organisation crew members Zoe Gilmer and Blake McDavitt to the ground, where they attached Vos to a stretcher slung 110 feet beneath the helicopter.
 He was flown to flat land nearby, and then on to Rotorua Hospital.
 He was discharged early yesterday.